-French Federation for UNESCO is financed both by the French Ministry of Higher Education and Research and by French Ministry of Youth as well as many educational institutions, universities and schools.
+French Federation for UNESCO is supported both by the French Ministry of Higher Education and Research and by French Ministry of Youth as well as many educational institutions, universities and schools.

 The Sorbonne University UNESCO Club was founded in 2008 as an initiative of a group of students of intercultural communication, with the support of CIMER Director, Professor Francis Conte, and with the support and official agreement of the President of Sorbonne University (Paris IV), Professor Georges Molinie.

 UNESCO Club Sorbonne members, who are mostly students at Sorbonne University, share a commitment to UNESCO’s ideals and work to translate them into reality on the ground.
 Members are therefore well placed to present the views of civil society to decision-makers.
 Beside founding, together with Sorbonne’s Master of Intercultural Communication, the Intercultural communication forum, UNESCO Club Sorbonne had developed several memory projects, such as Tesla Memory Project, Rousseau Memory Project, Confucius Memory Project and Tagore Memory Project.
 Club is cooperating closely with the Sciences Po UNESCO Club as well as with the UNESCO Club Centrale-Supelec.

 In the half-century the UNESCO Clubs movement has been in existence, the world has witnessed a vast range of events concerning all of UNESCO’s fields of competence.
 In the light of civil society’s growing role in public policy-making, the Club movement can play a key part in educating citizens, and can contribute to dialogue between cultures and generations for sustainable development.